cpwan/Attack-Adaptive-Aggregation-in-Federated-Learning/README.md

 # Robust Federated Learning with Attack-Adaptive Aggregation

+This is the code for our paper: https://arxiv.org/abs/2102.05257

 ## Code structures
 - `server.py, client,py, dataloader.py`: our FL framework
 - `main.py`: entry point of the command line tool, it allocates resources and print out FL configs